The Team (Agents of S.H.I.E.L.D.)

-"The Team" is the seventeenth episode of the third season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they learn of a traitor among the Secret Warriors.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
+"The Team" is the seventeenth episode of the third season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they learn of a traitor among the Secret Warriors.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by DJ Doyle, and directed by Elodie Keene.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Henry Simmons, and Luke Mitchell.

 "The Team" originally aired on ABC on April 19, 2016, and according to Nielsen Media Research, was watched by 2.85 million viewers.